developer-hchan/Blackjack_Strategy_Simulation/README.md

 Every hand individually competes with the dealer's hand, so it is possible to have one hand win vs. the dealer while the other loses...
 Again, for our purposes this would only occur if the player had previously split their hands.

-Betting makes 'double' and 'split' equally lucrative and risky, though as we'll see from the simulation, their are times when it is to your advantage to 'double' or 'split'.
+Betting makes **double** and **split** equally lucrative and risky, though as we'll see from the simulation, their are times when it is to your advantage to 'double' or 'split'.

 Finally, a blackjack is when the player or dealer gets a hand total of 21 with their first two cards i.e. 10, Ace; Jack, Ace; Queen, Ace; King, Ace
 * If the player gets a blackjack they get paid out a bonus!
 This usually equates to 1.5 * *the original bet*, but it can vary by casino